Suwayq: Al Nabrah

-Al Mabrah Village
+Al Mabrah

-Al Mabrah Village is affiliated to wilayah As'Souaiq.
-Its location is near the Western Hajar Mountains.
+Al Mabrah المبرح Village is affiliated to wilayah As'Souaiq.
+Its location is near the Western Hajar Mountains had a population of 632 residents according to the 2010 statistics.
 The village's tourist appeal derives from its outstanding geographic location, the scenic views, and the geometric design of Aflaj which are coming from Wadi Al Asdani.
 This falaj extended to 3 km from the wadis' heart to the village.
 Also, it is considered as the main water source for irrigation in Al Mabrah village.